dineshpinto/geckoterminal-api/README.md

 # GeckoTerminal API

-## Unofficial Python client for GeckoTerminal API
+## RESTful Python client for GeckoTerminal DeFi and DeX aggregator API

 Wrapper around the [GeckoTerminal API](https://www.geckoterminal.com) DeFi and DeX aggregator across 90+ blockchains.
+This is an UNOFFICIAL wrapper and is currently in beta.
+Please report any issues you find.

 ## Installation